dreamfactorysoftware/platform-wiki/project-and-community/legal/CLA.md

 ## For lawyers

-Both of our CLAs are based on Contributor License Agreements drafted by the [Apache Software Foundation] [apache]:
+Both of our CLAs are based on the Contributor License Agreements published by the [Apache Software Foundation] [apache]:

-1. The Apache Software Foundation: [Individual Contributor License Agreement ("Agreement") V2.0] [indiv-cla]
+1. [Individual Contributor License Agreement ("Agreement") V2.0] [indiv-cla]
-2. The Apache Software Foundation: [Software Grant and Corporate Contributor License Agreement ("Agreement") v r190612] [corp-cla]
+2. [Software Grant and Corporate Contributor License Agreement ("Agreement") v r190612] [corp-cla]

-If you have questions about our CLAs, please contact us at [legal@snowplowanalytics.com] [mailto-legal].
+If you have questions about Snowplow's own CLAs, please contact us at [legal@snowplowanalytics.com] [mailto-legal].

 [apache]: http://www.apache.org/